Shah114/Face-Detection-App/README.md

 2. Open the link provided in the terminal (e.g., `http://localhost:8501`) in your web browser.

 3. Upload an image to detect faces.

+## Files
+- `app.py`: The main Streamlit app script.
+- `requirements.txt`: List of dependencies required for the project.